raihanaulia01/desktop-transcriber/README.md

 pip install faster-whisper torch soundcard rich numpy
 ```

 For CUDA support, install the PyTorch build that matches your CUDA installation.
-See the official PyTorch instructions at <https://pytorch.org/get-started/locally/>.
+See the official PyTorch instructions at <https://pytorch.org/get-started/locally/> or refer to the [faster-whisper](https://github.com/SYSTRAN/faster-whisper) github page.

 Whisper and Silero VAD model files are downloaded or loaded into these project directories on first use: